American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/08-models.md

 To learn more about conducting Wald tests, consult the vignette titled [*Methods and Overview of Using EdSurvey for Running Wald Tests*](https://www.air.org/sites/default/files/EdSurvey-WaldTest.pdf).

 ### Using Plausible Values as a Predictor

-For some research questions, a set of plausible values, that represents students’ achievement in a subject scale or subscale, can be used as a predictor.
-This feature has been enabled for linear regression (`lm.sdf`) and generalized linear regression (`glm.sdf`, `logit.sdf`, and `probit.sdf`).
-Their methodology has been documented in Chapter11, Statistical Methodology.
-In this section we will show how to use this feature in linear and generalized linear regressions.
+For some research questions, a set of plausible values, that represents students’ achievement in a subject scale or subscale can be used as a predictor.
+This feature has been enabled for generalized linear regression (`glm.sdf`, `logit.sdf`, and `probit.sdf`) and linear regression (`lm.sdf`).
+The methodology of these regression models has been documented in Chapter 11, Statistical Methodology.
+This subchapter will explain how to use this feature in linear and generalized linear regressions.

 #### Using Plausible Values as a Predictor for Generalized Linear Regression

 In this section, we will show examples using `logit.sdf`.
-For example, we now demonstrate the exploration and analysis for the research question, “How are students’ algebra achievement associated with the student currently taking an algebra class (Algebra I or Algebra II)?”
+For example, we will demonstrate the exploration and analysis for the research question “How is students’ algebra achievement associated with students’ current enrollment in algebra class (Algebra I or Algebra II)?”
 In the `2005 NAEP Primer`, there is a “Math class taking now” variable that has the variable name `m815701` in the `sdf` object.
-It is useful to look at a raw frequency table to see the levels and their approximate prevalence, a call to table achieves this goal.
+It is useful to look at a raw frequency table to see the levels and their approximate distribution with the table function.

 ```r